HScheiber/Orcinus/README.md

 From elder headnodes only, can connect on infiniband network to:
 -   orca1 -----> Provisioning (images nodes).
 Backup file manager.
--   orca2 -----> Runs TORQUE (Resource manager - queries alle nodes, gets info about available resources).
+-   orca2 -----> Runs TORQUE (Resource manager - queries all nodes, gets info about available resources).
 Runs main file manager.

 User headnodes for orcinus.westrgid.ca: